chef/automate/components/docs-chef-io/content/automate/chef_automate_license.md

 `Your Progress® Chef® Automate™ trial license is set to expire on 31st July 2024!
 Contact the Account Team or email chef-account-team@progress.com for help or update with the new license key.`

-To apply new Chef Automate license, follow the steps:
+To apply for a new Chef Automate license, follow the steps:

 1. [Contact us](https://www.chef.io/contact-us) to get a license.
 1. If you already have a license key, select the `update with the new license key` content from the banner.
 A popup window will open.